- slide 1 of 3

 Studying the Oregon Trail and Other Paths to the West

 Lesson plans for a pioneer unit usually include a study of the Oregon Trail and other paths that pioneers took on their journeys to the West.
-You can introduce students to the Oregon Trail website, which is based on information from the PBS documentary, where they can read a mini-textbook about the Oregon Trail, see historic sites along the way, learn about fun and amazing facts such as $100 drinks of water, and read trail diaries.
+You can introduce students to the Oregon Trail website, which is based on information from the PBS documentary.
+Students can read a mini-textbook about the Oregon Trail, see historic sites along the way, learn about fun and amazing facts such as $100 drinks of water, and read trail diaries.
 As a teacher, you can also find good materials for your classroom on this site in the Oregon Trail store.

 When you use a website full of historical facts to teach your students, it often helps students learn if you create a study guide or worksheet to go with the site.
 As adults, we know how difficult it can be to stay focused when on the Internet, and students can have the same issues.
 On the worksheet, write specific questions that students will need to read the site to find the answer.
 You should also include general questions though, so students can explore information that really interests them.
 For example, you could ask: what is the most interesting "fantastic fact" you found on that section of the website?
 Why?